 - The last five years has witnessed a step up in affordable housing completions.
-2021-22 provided the highest number of annual affordable home completions homes, with the delivery of 231 affordable properties. - A more focused, proactive approach to working with developers and Registered Providers (RP) leading to earlier engagement through the planning process and improved delivery of affordable housing. - Increased supply of shared ownership homes to assist in meeting the need for more affordable home ownership. - Undertook research and hosted a workshop for partners to gain a better understanding of the reasons for the low supply of 1 bed flats in the district, resulting in the identification of options to address the shortfall. - In partnership with Platform Housing Group and supported by a financial contribution from the Council we were able to provide much needed family accommodation at the Rosehill development including 4 homes with 4 bedrooms and a home with 5 bedrooms.
+2021-22 provided the highest number of annual affordable home completions homes, with the delivery of 231 affordable properties. - We took a more focused, proactive approach to working with developers and Registered Providers (RP) which has led to earlier engagement through the planning process and improved delivery of affordable housing. - The supply of shared ownership homes has been increased, helping to assist in meeting the need for affordable home ownership. - We have undertaken research and hosted a workshop for partners to gain a better understanding of the reasons for the low supply of 1 bedroom flats in the district, resulting in the identification of options to address the shortfall. - In partnership with Platform Housing Group and supported by a financial contribution from the Council we were able to provide much needed family accommodation at the Rosehill development including 4 homes with 4 bedrooms and a home with 5 bedrooms.
 These would not have been delivered without our intervention. - By working with RP partners we were able to convert a market housing scheme to a totally affordable housing scheme, comprising 27 brand new homes, including 4 bedroom houses and bungalows, thus increasing the supply of much needed affordable housing.